Media

 David Henig comments on UK’s lack of clear trade principles and risking to being sidelined by Europe or the US via Foreign Policy. - Labour pledges to ‘tear down’ barriers after new figures reveal Brexit costing UK business £37bn a year

-David Henig comments in The Independent how UK’s trade decline stems from Brexit and a key solution would be reducing regulatory differences. - Starmer’s Brexit reset could force UK to lift two major bans
+David Henig comments in The Independent how UK’s trade decline stems from Brexit and a key solution would be reducing regulatory differences.

 - New Policy Brief: India and the World Economy – Policy Options at a Time of Geopolitical Drama, Technological Shifts, and Rising Protectionism